StuartHadfield/robbi-bot/README.md

 ## Usage

 This app fundamentally assumes some sort of client-server model.
 In my case, there is a server being hosted on a Raspberry Pi at the coffee shop I go to.
-I haven't put that code up but I will soon.
+That code will live in https://github.com/StuartHadfield/robbi-bot-server.

 1. Ordering through messages
   - You can order by PMing the bot.